appscode-cloud/docs/docs/platform/selfhost-setup/install/aws-marketplace.md

 ### 9. Generate Installer and Documentation

 Click the "Next" button to submit your information.
-AppsCode will generate the installer and provide the necessary documentation and further installation guideline in details.
+KubeDB Platform will generate the installer and provide the necessary documentation and further installation guideline in details.

 You will find an `Installer URL` for this installer.
 You have to give this URL in the AWS Marketplace application.